juice-shop/pwning-juice-shop/part1/happy-path.md

 The _Complain?_ menu item is shown only to logged in users.
-It brings you to the `#/complain` page where you can leave a free text _Message_ and also attach an _Invoice_ file in case you had some issues with a recent order at the Juice Shop.
+It brings you to the `#/complain` page where you can leave a free text _Message_ and attach an _Invoice_ file in case you had some issues with a recent order at the Juice Shop.

 ![File Complaint](/part1/img/file-complaint.png)